Discover Backcountry: Scotland’s Backcountry Scene

 In the summer of 2017 I started advertising Ski Touring skills courses initially at Midlothian Artificial Ski Centre.
 The idea was to introduce people to the sport as easily as possible, without the commitment of an expensive trip abroad, or the risk of unpredictable conditions in the Highlands.
 The centre was perfect.
 We practiced kick turns and line choice on the nursery slope, used the lecture facility for theory and did transceiver searches in the bracken.
 Then came the finale - a mass ascent of the tow slope complete with transition under the top chairlift station and decent of the main slope.

 The Autumn came and thoughts turned to winter.
 An early snowfall had promised great things on the British Isles and some opportunistic ski tours were made.
 Lancashire even briefly topped the UK powder skiing charts.
 My 10,000 members strong Facebook group came back to life and I started taking bookings for winter work.
 The early snow vanished but the bookings kept coming and soon all my courses were full.
 I have never wished for snow as much as I did in December, mainly for fear of having to refund everyone!
 When it did come, the snow did not disappoint.

-These conditions have made running courses in Scotland a dream.
+Recent conditions have made running courses in Scotland a dream.
 All but one of my days out with clients have been in forgiving snow, under blue skies.
-I find myself saying, ͞usually in Scotland this is a problem, but today...

 Blair Aitkin skiing powder on the Ben Lawers Range